What is version control?

 Add: Adds your chosen changes to the local Stage area, ready for a commit and push

 Stage: An index of changes you are preparing to commit to the repository

 Status: Shows the state of the working directory and the Staging area

 Commit: Applying any changes you have made into the repository

 Aim for small and focused changes

-When using version control, you should commit every time you do a small piece of work, rather than working for hours in a row, changing too many things and then committing them is a great way to introduce issues that are hard to track down.
+When using version control, you should commit every time you do a small piece of work, rather than working for hours in a row.
+Changing too many things and then committing them is a common way to introduce issues that are hard to track down.
 What’s more, it makes it harder to review changes you made and need merging into the current code base.

 For example, if you want to change the position of an element, the colour of all the links on your page and the font size dimensions of all paragraphs, you should do three commits, using messages that describe what you are doing each time.

 Write meaningful commit messages